bchubbs/servers/README.md

 **Other Notes**\
 In order to add/remove servers to the proxy, you'll need to simply listen for when a new server is added (using a command such as /setserver), and add the port to Bungee's config.yml.
 Then, reload the config.
 Essentially, you'll need a Bungee plugin and a Spigot plugin to accomplish this.

+Besides identifying servers, this server impl allows us to check what server a punishment was added on, or a grant's scope can be identified.